OctopusDeploy/docs/docs/guides/azure-deployments/running-azure-powershell/index.md

 ## Run an Azure PowerShell Script Step

-Octopus Deploy provides aÂ *Run an Azure PowerShell Script*Â step type, for executing PowerShell in the context of an Azure Subscription.Â For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.
+Octopus Deploy provides a *Run an Azure PowerShell Script* step type, for executing PowerShell in the context of an Azure Subscription.
+For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.